surveilr/www.surveilr.com/qualityfolio/surveilrTool/functionalTesting/cliFunctionalTest/TC-SRV-0005.case.md

 ---
 FII: "TC-SRV-0005"
 groupId: "GRP-0001"
-title: "Check - CLI Dry-Run Option"
+title: "Validate - valid AI query execution"
 created_by: "arun-ramanan@netspective.in"
-created_at: "2025-10-21"
+created_at: "2025-10-31"
 test_type: "Automation"
-tags: ["Command-Line Interface"]
+tags: ["ask-ai", "cli", "query"]
-priority: "Medium"
+priority: "High"
 test_cycles: ["1.0"]
 scenario_type: "happy path"
 ---

 ### Description

-- Validate that CLI commands with the `--dry-run` flag simulate execution without making actual changes.
+- Ensure that a valid AI-driven natural language query correctly translates into a SQL query and executes successfully.

 ### Test Steps

 1. Open a terminal or command prompt.
-2. Run a command with the dry-run option, e.g., `surveilr status --dry-run`.
+2. Execute the command `surveilr ask-ai "list tables"`.
-3. Review the console output to see simulated results.
+3. Observe the console output.
-4. Close the terminal.
+4. Confirm that the AI processes the request and returns the equivalent SQL query or result.

 ### Expected Result

-- The CLI shows what would happen without changing any system state.
+- The CLI displays a properly formatted AI-translated SQL output or query result corresponding to the input prompt.